meltoner/agrofelis/components/vehicle-power/readme.md

 In order to have the B- and P- outlet facing the opposite side than that being shipped with, and so these conveniently face on the same direction as BMS sensors sockets which leads to shorter cable and losses within the vehicle, these were unscrewed and re-mantled on their opposite side.
 The BMS is established using the piece of acrylic mounted on the left side frame bars of the back compartment of the vehicle.

+Although the Battery module can discharge at maximum rate between 300 and 320 amps, as the intended use of the robot is not to operate at these rates, to lower the cost and space needed by the BMS a slightly lighter though still staggering 250 Amp BMS, was chosen instead.

 ## High current components

 The following diagram reflects the BMS outlet re-arrangement modification as well as the various high current elements of the power system.